neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 - [Vercel announcement](https://vercel.com/blog/introducing-the-vercel-marketplace)
 - [Neon announcement](https://neon.tech/blog/leveling-up-our-partnership-with-vercel)

 **No action is needed on your part**.
 The transition will be performed automatically without disruption to your applications.

-We know moving to a new platform may bring up questions, so we’ve prepared this guide to answer as many as possible so that you have a full understanding of the process and where to begin after the transition is complete.
+We know moving to a new platform may bring up questions, so we’ve prepared this guide to answer as many as possible.

 ## About the transition

 ### Why is this transition happening?

 Last year, Vercel introduced Vercel Postgres (powered by Neon) as part of their platform.
-To provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
-Instead of providing Vercel-managed storage solutions, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party services, such as Neon Postgres, into your Vercel projects.
+Now, in order to provide a wider variety of solutions and integrations for its customers, Vercel is shifting to a different model.
+Instead of providing a Vercel-branded storage, Vercel is launching the [Vercel Marketplace](https://vercel.com/marketplace), where you can easily integrate first-party storage services, such as Neon Postgres, into your Vercel projects.

-While Vercel Postgres is powered by Neon, it was not able to support all of Neon's upgrades and features.
-By transitioning to Neon Postgres, developers will gain  full access to Neon's feature set and usage plans, providing better database experience.
-Vercel's new Marketplace model makes this possible.
+While Vercel Postgres was powered by Neon, it was not able to support all of Neon's regular updates and features.
+By transitioning to Neon Postgres, you, as Vercel user, will gain access to Neon's full feature set and usage plans, providing you with a much better database experience.
+Vercel's new marketplace model makes this possible.

 ### When exactly will the transition happen?

 The transition will begin in November.
 It will be a phased migration, with Vercel Postgres stores automatically migrated over to Neon without any downtime.
+Stay tuned for updates from Vercel about exactly when this will happen for your account.

 Until then, you can continue using Vercel Postgres as usual.

 ### Do you need to do anything before the transition?

 No, the transition to Neon will be fully managed by Vercel.
-Once the transition is complete, you will be able to manage your databases through the Neon Console, with billing and certain account-level operations managed from Vercel.
+There is nothing you need to do in preparation for it.

 ### What changes will I see after the transition?

-After the migration, you will be able to access and manage your existing databases from the Neon Console without requiring new login credentials, and you will be able to create new databases sing the Neon integration in the Vercel Marketplace, which will be available starting in November.
+After the migration, you will be able to access and manage your existing databases from the Neon Console without requiring new login credentials, and you will be able to create new databases using the Neon integration in the Vercel Marketplace, which will be available starting in November.

-Stay tuned for communication about the transition and when you can start accessing your database via the Neon Console and using Neon's new Vercel Marketplace integration.
-The integration will be available in November.

 ### Can I still create new databases during the transition?